 Below is a list of questions from an article in "Real Simple" magazine called “Questions to Ask Your…” in which they gave a concise list of questions they advised asking of a dozen different professions.
 The top most frequently asked questions of Financial Planners were:

-Our office is in its 35th year of business!
+Our office has over 35 years of experience!
 Lynn Appelman received his life insurance license in 1983 and started his business by selling life insurance and annuities.
 He received his first securities license in 1984.
 Lynn is a Certified Financial Planner™, Chartered Financial Consultant®, and an Investment Advisor Representative.
 Lynn’s daughter, Alissa Conklin, has been working at Appelman Financial since 1999.
 She is currently a Chartered Financial Consultant®, Registered ParaplannerSM, Registered Tax Return Preparer, and an Investment Advisor Representative.

 We currently have over 500 clients that we service through our office.
 We are always growing and evolving, and we are pleased to announce that we are still accepting new clients.

 Lynn and Alissa have numerous financial designations.
 Feeling it is important to help their customers in whatever financial arena necessary, they are also licensed to prepare client income taxes, and until recently Alissa was a licensed home mortgage broker.
 We think you will find our services are quite comprehensive.
 We have extensive experience and can provide various financial products for you.

 We are paid either by fee or commission, but predominantly our business is on a fee basis.
 We have a decreasing fee schedule based on the amount of assets under management.